-Ame Cutler, Ph.D.
-Candidate, is completing her doctoral studies in clinical psychology at Saybrook University.
-She is certified in the Hakomi Method and brings years of experience in a variety of body-oriented modalities to her work with individuals and couples.
+Ame Cutler, Ph.D, is a clinical psychologist specializing in the field of transgenerational trauma, and works with violent offenders as well as the victims of violent crimes.
+She is certified in the Hakomi Method and brings years of experience in a variety of body-oriented modalities to her work with individuals, couples, and groups.
 In working with those who suffer the aftermath of relational trauma, she combines interests in somatic psychology, mindfulness, and indigenous wisdom to assist them in building a safer relationship with their own bodies.

 Andrew Harkin, M.D. is a registered Medical Doctor (University College Dublin), and Psychotherapist.
 He has been interested in the relationship between psyche and soma for many years, and has a special fascination with the emerging rapprochement between neuroscience and psychotherapy.
 Andrew has completed a teacher trainer programme in Mindfulness Based Cognitive Therapy (MBCT) organized by the Centre of Mindfulness Research and Practice, University of Bangor in North Wales.
 He currently teaches in Ireland, Canada, the UK, Europe, and Australia and maintains a private practice in the County Mayo in the West of Ireland.